open-telemetry/oteps/text/trace/0107-sampling-priority.md

 ### Trade-offs and mitigations

 This change would be the first (AFAIK) common use case of the `tracestate`.
-It comes with bandwidth as well as performance overhead: tracestate could have been just propagated [blindly](https://github.com/open-telemetry/opentelemetry-specification/issues/478). and this overhead is made even before sampling decision and cannot be mitigated.
+It comes with bandwidth and performance overhead: `tracestate` could have been just propagated [blindly](https://github.com/open-telemetry/opentelemetry-specification/issues/478). and the overhead is made before sampling decision and cannot be mitigated.

-Customers should configure it explicitly to avoid the overhead.
-Vendors may gradually update their existing solutions to support external priority and interoperate with OpenTelemetry should recommend customers to configure such sampler.
+Customers should configure it explicitly to avoid the overhead in the default case when interoperability is not necessary.

+Vendors may gradually update their existing solutions to support external priority in order to interoperate with OpenTelemetry and should recommend customers to configure such sampler.

+It may be the case that after migration to OpenTelemtery is finalized, the need of `sampling.priority` will decrease and customers can remove `ExternalPrioritySampler` from configuration.

 ## Prior art and alternatives